 Outstanding workshops and seminars are presented at the request of professionals, private and public agencies, and members of the College of Social Work.

-The Professional Development program is an authorized provider through the Florida Department of Professional Regulation to provide continuing education units (CEUs).
+The Professional Development program is an authorized provider through the Florida Department of Professional Regulation of continuing education units (CEUs).
 CEUs are awarded to all participants who successfully complete any continuing education presentation.

-The Association of Student Social Workers (ASSW) is an organization of and for social work students.
+The Student Association of Social Workers (SASW) is an organization of and for social work students.
 It is open to undergraduates as well as graduates and participation by all is welcome.
 The association is a good vehicle for socialization to the profession.
 It can be used as a channel for handling complaints and is an excellent way for students to get to know one another.

 The Doctoral Student Organization (DSO) is an Official FSU student organization.
 Membership is awarded when students are admitted to the doctoral program.
 The DSO provides service to the College and community, selects a representative to participate in Doctoral Program Committee meetings, and advocates for the needs of students.